Community Garden List

 Location: 1475 Eaton Street, behind the Blessed Trinity Catholic Church

 Highlights: Individual hose bibs, community gathering space, composting system, herb wheel, community food plot, created in partnership with the Blessed Trinity Catholic Church

 In true partnership form, the Garden of Eaton sprung to life as Garden City Harvest’s seventh community garden.
 This garden is located on the land of Blessed Trinity Catholic Church.
 The idea for a garden was formed by Jenna Finney, an AmeriCorps VISTA at the Poverello Center’s Joseph’s Residence (which used to be located next door to the garden), Blessed Trinity’s social justice committee, and Tim Hall of Garden City Harvest.
 This garden is a great example of community members digging in and working together to bring an idea to life.

 Many thanks to Hans Zuuring for the construction of a tool shed and picnic tables, Joyce Latimer for her organization of the church’s involvement, Blessed Trinity for the use of their land and water, and the City of Missoula Office of Neighborhoods for project start-up funds.

 IVY street Community garden

 Location: corner of Ivy, Marshall and Franklin Streets

-Highlights: Shaded community area, native plant garden, ADA-accessible raised beds, individual garden bed hose bibs
+Highlights: Shaded community area, native plant garden, ADA-accessible raised beds, individual garden bed hose bibs, raspberry patch

 Partnering with the great folks at Nature’s Best, Parks and Recreation, and the Rose Park Neighborhood Council, we were able to build this small oasis tucked in the slant streets in 2015.
 Built on City of Missoula underused park land, this little corner offers a place for the community to gather, garden together, or simply enjoy as they pass by.

 Location: behind Meadow Hill School

-Highlights: School garden plots, outdoor classroom, greenhouse, raspberry patch, worm bin and community gathering space (including a fire pit!)
+Highlights: Raspberry patch, fruit trees, compost system, and community gathering space (including a fire pit!)

 Meadow Hill Community Garden and Outdoor Classroom is the oldest vegetable and fruit school garden in Missoula.
 It is also a community garden, making it a unique place where many members of our community, young and old, can come together to work and learn.